FREE: Ready to build sustainable revenue and get paid for your life-changing work? Get the tools:

 And guess what?

-People talk in clichés all the time!
+People talk in marketing clichés all the time!

 Jargon, idioms, old saws: clichés abound in our everyday parlance.